tengxiaoliu/tengxiaoliu.github.io/content/about.md

 +++
+title= "Greetings! :wave:"
-title= "Hi there! :waving_hand:" type= "about"
+type= "about"
 +++

-I'm Tengxiao Liu, a first-year MSc student at Fudan University, advised by Prof. [Xipeng Qiu](xpqiu.github.io).
+I'm Tengxiao Liu, a first-year MSc student at Fudan University, advised by Prof. [Xipeng Qiu](https://xpqiu.github.io).
 Before joining Fudan, I received my bachelor degree at Xi'an Jiaotong University in 2021.

 I am currently working in the area of Natural Language Processing and its applications, especially Question Answering.